nice-game-hints/template/README.md

 ---
 ```

-## background.jpg
+## background.webp
-You can add a file named `background.jpg` in the root folder of you guide.
+You can add a file named `background.webp` in the root folder of you guide.
 That image will be used as the background image of the guide.

 ## small_bg.jpg